The Epidemiology of HIV in Canada

 Where do these numbers come from?

-Most of the data contained in this fact sheet come from Estimates of HIV incidence, prevalence and Canada’s progress on meeting the 90-90-90 HIV targets, 2020, the HIV in Canada, Surveillance Report to December 31, 2020, and HIV in Canada: 2022 Surveillance Highlights.
+Most of the data contained in this fact sheet come from Canada’s Progress Towards Ending the HIV Epidemic, 2022, the HIV in Canada, Surveillance Report to December 31, 2022 and HIV in Canada: 2023 Surveillance Highlights.

 National HIV estimates are produced by the Public Health Agency of Canada using statistical modelling that takes into account some of the limitations of surveillance data (the number of HIV diagnoses reported to the Public Health Agency of Canada) and also accounts for the number of people with HIV who do not yet know they have it and the number of people with HIV who have died.